 From the wings and fuselage to the seats and overhead bins, petrochemicals have been increasingly relied upon to make passenger aircraft lighter and stronger, cutting fuel use and costs and making air travel more sustainable at a time when more people are flying than ever before.

-spruce wood — the Wright Brothers’ material of choice when they made aviation history at Kitty Hawk — and the aluminum designs that dominated many subsequent decades of aircraft.
+A modern transatlantic flight requires more than just spruce wood — the Wright Brothers’ material of choice when they made aviation history at Kitty Hawk — and the aluminum designs that dominated many subsequent decades of aircraft.
 Instead, petrochemicals are increasingly being used as the building blocks for lighter and more durable aircraft parts made from advanced plastics — also known as “composite materials.”

 In Boeing’s groundbreaking 787 Dreamliner, you will find composites made from ethylene, propylene, benzene and other petrochemicals on nearly all exterior surfaces, including throughout the fuselage, wings, tail and doors.

 They also dominate the plane’s interior, including overhead stowage bins and sidewall panels made from fiber-reinforced plastic in a honeycomb pattern with a sheet of phenolic resin facing.
-The honeycomb configuration and fiber reinforcement give the aramid plastic strength, durability and fire resistance, while providing for lighter weight and easy cleaning.
+The honeycomb configuration and fiber reinforcement give the aramid plastic strength, durability and fire resistance while providing for lighter weight and easy cleaning.

 Airplane seats have also evolved.
 Seats were commonly constructed using a simple polyurethane foam cushion covered by a fire-resistant fabric, all under a wool and polyester blend seat cover.
 Modern seats now use a combination of polyurethane and polychloroprene, which preserves fire resistance and comfort but also reduces overall seat weight.